aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 Log Hub supports log analysis for application logs, such as Nginx/Apache HTTP Server logs or custom application logs.

 !!! note "Note"
-    Log Hub supports [Cross-Account log ingestion](./link-account/index.md).
-If you want to ingest the logs from the same account, the resources in the **Sources** group will be in the same account as your Log Hub account.
+    Log Hub supports [cross-account log ingestion](./link-account/index.md).
+If you want to ingest logs from the same account, the resources in the **Sources** group will be in the same account as your Log Hub account.
-    Otherwise, they will be in the other AWS account.
+    Otherwise, they will be in another AWS account.

 ### Logs from EC2

 [![arch-app-log-pipeline]][arch-app-log-pipeline]
-Figure 4: Application log pipeline architecture
+Figure 4: Application log pipeline architecture for EC2

 The log pipeline runs the following workflow: